hawley-jeffrey-bah/payment-accuracy/website/pages/agencies/RRB/2024.md

   \ program is now in a three-year Risk Assessment cycle with the next one scheduled\
   \ for FY 2025."
 detail_pcp12_1: null
+detail_pcp14: "The Railroad Retirement Board (RRB) is responsible for reporting on\
+  \ our two benefit payment programs (RRA and RUIA) as well as two non-benefit programs\
+  \ (vendor and employee payments). \n\nIn FY 2024, the RRB’s OIG contracted with\
+  \ Harper, Rains, Knight, and Company, P.A.
+(HRK) to conduct the audit of the RRB’s\
+  \ compliance with the Payment Integrity Information Act (PIIA) of 2019 for FY 2023.\
+  \  In HRK’s audit report (24-07), they determined that the RRB complied with the\
+  \ PIIA since all of the 10 payment integrity reporting requirements were satisfied,\
+  \ and they also determined that the RRB’s payment integrity reporting was complete\
+  \ and accurate.
+HRK did not make any new recommendations for the RRB in their PIIA\
+  \ audit report (24-07)."
 detail_raa8: null
 detail_raa9: null
 layout: agency-specific